Frequently Asked Questions

 The general workflow when editing a site is: edit site > save > analyze.

-To upgrade an existing Basic project to Advanced, purchase a Project Upgrade add-on.
+To upgrade an existing Basic project to Advanced, purchase a Project Upgrade add-on or refer to the next question below.

 Basic projects can be upgraded to Advanced by purchasing a Project Upgrade Add-on.
 A subscription upgrade is not required.
 To upgrade a Basic project or Basic project credit, follow these steps: